Let’s Give You an Overview of Libra!

 - Fiat with free float and not tied/soft-pegged to any other currency

 - Assets must be recognized by public institutions(Fiat Currency) or freely accessible(commodities)

 - Universal recognition of the assets with a programmatically quotable value

 Libra runs on their native blockchain with Proof of Stake protocol where the nodes are run by the participants in the consortium.
 Nodes rely on the Byzantine Fault Tolerance(LibraBFT) which is a modification of the Hotstuff framework.

 Smart Contracts are written on the Move programming language on the Libra blockchain.
 As the Whitepaper of Libra says Move is an “executable bytecode language used to implement custom transactions and smart contracts”.

-With more than 100 participants in the consortium, the use cases built-in in the smart contracts is exhaustive.
+With more than 100 participants in the consortium, the use cases built-in in into the smart contracts are exhaustive.
 The tools needed for enterprise applications are sourced from Libra for development.

 The Two Token System allows participation through the governance token called Libra Investment Token(LIT).
-Organizations are able to participate in the governance without having the minimum holding of $10 million of LIT.
+Organizations can participate in the governance without having the minimum holding of $10 million of LIT.

-The low barrier to entry ensures incentives for wider adoption of Libra and the blockchain technology.
+The low barrier to entry ensures incentives for wider adoption of Libra and blockchain technology.
 When compared to J.P.
-Morgan’s Quorum’s Permissioned network, Libra is designed for the wider acceptance for the permissionless blockchain network.
+Morgan’s Quorum’s Permissioned network, Libra is designed for the wider acceptance of the permissionless blockchain network.

 What is the Impact of Libra?